Mangorei Power Station: Creation of Lake Mangamahoe

 At the time of its completion the dam was the highest earth dam in Australasia.
 The existing two water races and the pipeline over the Mangamahoe Stream were left in place and flooded by the lake.
+The New Plymouth Borough was connected to the Arapuni Power Station in 1934 which meant that the borough had a sufficient electricity supply.

 By March 1948 the various modifications to the power station had resulted in it having an output of 3,750 kW, which was provided by one 90 kW, one 240 kW, one 750 kVA and three 1,000 kW generators.

 On 1 September 1983 the power station was added to the New Zealand Historic Places list as a Historic Place Category 2.

 Changes in ownership

 As a result of the restructuring of the New Zealand electricity sector in the early 1990s, the electricity department of the New Plymouth City Council (trading as New Plymouth Energy) merged with the Taranaki Electric Power Board on 7 May 1993 to form Taranaki Energy Ltd.

 In 1995 Taranaki Energy Ltd merged with and took the name of Powerco.

 The introduction of the Electricity Industry Reform Act in 1998 required New Zealand's electricity companies to separate their network and retail businesses.
-As a result, Powerco having elected to remain a network company sold its five power stations (which including Mangorei) to Trustpower.
+As a result, Powerco having elected to remain a network company sold its five power stations (which including Mangorei) to Manawa Energy (formerly Trustpower).

 Improvements

-In recent years Trustpower has undertaken extensive work on the linings of the supply tunnel to reduce friction.
+In recent years Manawa has undertaken extensive work on the linings of the supply tunnel to reduce friction.